ADHD Daily Planner Template: Hourly + Priority Blocks

 If your schedule changes drastically day to day, use the hourly grid only for the blocks you know in advance and leave the rest as open focus time.
 The P1/P2/P3 system matters more on variable days, not less.
 It keeps you anchored to priorities when the schedule gets unpredictable.

-Combined With Task Paralysis Strategies
+Combined With Task Paralysis And Body Doubling

-What This Template Won’t Do
+What This Template Will Not Do

 The Clarity ADHD condition page has more on what comprehensive ADHD support looks like and what to ask for when seeking it.